 The technical justification for transit priority in congested urban conditions is simple.
-Buses and streetcars can move people more efficiently than private cars and therefore can make better use of the limited road space and intersection time that is available in urban areas.
-1 Clear examples of the potential of prioritising transit are provided by the successful implementation of priority measures in Zurich (Nash 2001; 2003; Mees 2010; Nash et al. 2018) and Curitiba's bus system, which rivals the capacity of heavy rail and has made the city famous as the 'cradle of Bus Rapid Transit' (BRT) (Lindau et al. 2010b).
-However, implementing transit priority measures is not necessarily easy in practice, particularly in more car-centric cities where opposition may be more likely.
+Buses and streetcars can move people more efficiently than private cars and therefore can maca, Clear examples of the potential of prioritising transit are provided by the success full implementation of priority measures in Zurich (Nash 2001; 2003, Mees 2003), Mees and al. 2018) and Curistin's survey which rivals the capacity of heavy rail and has made the city famous as the 'cradle of Bus Rapid Transit' (BRT) (Lindauet al. 2010b).
+However, implementing transit priority measures is not necessarily easy in practice, particularly in Coronto and Melbourne provide examples of more tikely.